jarad/DataScienceCapstone/announcements.md

 ## 2025-03-24

-- Reduced weekly reporting: one paragraph
+- Reduced weekly reporting: ~1 paragraph on product
 - Reduced Peer Feedback: every 2 weeks (only a couple more)

 ## 2025-02-28